 The County of Riverside requires transportation and general infrastructure fees paid at the time a certificate of occupancy is issued for a project or upon final inspection, whichever comes first.
-As applicable for each future development project, the City shall clarify the need for payment towards the Riverside County Transportation Uniform Mitigation Fee (TUMF) Program (per Ordinance Number 824) and/or towards other applicable fee programs such as the City Development Impact Fee Program (DIF).
-The City DIF addresses local transportation improvements such as arterial streets, traffic signals, and interchange improvements, while TUMF fees are set by the Western Riverside Council of Governments and address regional transportation improvements.
+As applicable for each future development project, the project applicant shall pay applicable fees per the City of Moreno Valley and County of Riverside requirements.